helocapitaine/helocapitaine/README.md

 - 👋 Hi, I’m @helocapitaine
-- 👀 I’m interested in films, art, and the outdoors.
+- 👀 I’m interested in films, art, and the outdoors
 - 🌱 I’m currently learning web development foundations on The Odin Project
 - 💞️ I’m looking to collaborate on... watch this space
-- 📫 How to reach me ...
+- 📫 tbc

 <!---
 helocapitaine/helocapitaine is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.